acarsondave/BOL/README.md

 # BOL
-Beginning of life for updated projects
+Beginning of life for problem solving journey